MIKIBURGOS/LM-optimal-events/README.md

 - Rss and other low-value rewards aren't included in rewards
 - Watcher/CD medals aren't accounted for, and honestly I find very difficult to find a gem equivalent to it, so you should think about your strategy with that in mind.
 - 24h challenges are not taken into account
+- It assumes you will restart training and merging as soon as it finishes, as if you were a bot.
+You need to keep this in mind, it might change what the best option for you is.

 # License